santiagoperaza/spotify-search/client/README.md

 It was created using Vite template for React + TypeScript.

+### Steps to run the application:

+- `npm install`
-Running `npm run dev` will start the frontend on http://localhost:5173/ in dev mode.
+- `npm run dev`

+This will start the frontend on http://localhost:5173/ in dev mode.